Alexander Spatari/Moment/Getty images

 - Solar energy in California may help lower your electric bills

-- Energy independence in California can help you
+- Energy independence in California

 - How to buy solar panels in California